 Take note of any discrepancy from your initial digital campaign research — views of the niche, seasonal trends, and the most sustainable player.

-For a better understanding of the market, you may want to check up on more than five competitors.
-In SEMrush Market Explorer, you just need to enter one website in the search field, and the tool will outline the rest of the field.
+For a better understanding of the market, you may want to check up on more than five players.
+In SEMrush Market Explorer, you only need to enter one website in the search field, and the tool will conduct complete competitor mapping for you.

 With this tool, you can:

 Map out the competitive landscape in a comprehensible form of the Growth Quadrant.

 Qualify your competitors by their current audience size and market potential.